 MAIL CARRIERS ARE EXPOSED TO MANY HAZARDS

 There are many ways that postal workers can by injured while delivering mail, and our Minnesota personal injury attorneys have worked on quite a variety of these cases.
 The most frequent cases our lawyers handle for an injured mail carrier are dog bite or dog attack cases.
-Fortunately, most of the dog bite injuries are not serious, usually just puncture wounds – but they are still worthy of compensation after the letter carrier has to seek medical care and take time to recover.
+Fortunately, most of the dog bite injuries are not too serious, usually just puncture wounds – but they are still worthy of compensation after the letter carrier has to seek medical care and take time to recover.
 Generally, a mail carrier is good about avoiding dogs to begin with and knows how to handle a dangerous dog when they come up.
 However, we have had a few dog attack cases where the dog has knocked the carrier over and caused a more serious injury that way.

 Unfortunately, postal workers are more seriously injured when they encounter unexpected dangerous conditions created or left uncorrected by homeowners.
 The second most frequent type of case our injury lawyers handle for a mail carrier in MN are slip and fall or trip and fall cases on property, usually at someone’s house.
 The Post Office does a very good job in training its delivery workers on safety precautions, but sometimes there is just nothing the carrier can do to avoid a hidden or unexpected dangerous condition.
-Our recent case where the postal carrier fell through the steps is a good example, but our personal injury lawyers in MN have also represented postal workers who have been injured because they slipped and fell on hidden ice and other dangerous conditions while delivering a package or mail.
+Our recent case where the postal carrier fell through the steps is a good example, but our accident injury attorneys in MN have also represented postal workers who have been injured because they slipped and fell on hidden ice and other dangerous conditions while delivering a package or mail.
 The mail delivery person can receive workers compensation from the Post Office and still sue whoever is responsible for the accident.
 In fact, bringing a claim against the property owner benefits the post office, because the post office will also get reimbursed for their payments when we settle the case.

-Pam Rochlin and David Rochlin are experienced Minnesota personal injury lawyers with more than 25 years’ experience successfully handling hundreds of injury cases.
+Pam Rochlin and David Rochlin are experienced Minnesota personal injury lawyers with more than 25 years’ experience successfully handling hundreds of accident cases, including injured mail carriers.
 Pam Rochlin is a former partner at Meshbesher and Spence, offering small firm attention and personal service.
 Getting fair compensation for our clients is our primary focus.
-We have offices where you can come to discuss your personal injury case with an attorney in Edina, Minneapolis, St. Louis Park and Woodbury.
-We also meet letter carriers and other clients at their homes in St. Paul, Roseville, Forest Lake, White Bear Lake, Apple Valley, Burnsville, Anoka, Brooklyn Park, and other cities throughout Minnesota.
+We have offices where you can come to discuss your personal injury case with a lawyer in Edina, Minneapolis, St. Louis Park and Woodbury.
+We also meet post office letter carriers and other clients at their homes in St. Paul, Roseville, Forest Lake, White Bear Lake, Apple Valley, Burnsville, Anoka, Brooklyn Park, and other cities throughout Minnesota.
 When you call our office, an experienced lawyer will always provide you with a free initial consultation and we never charge anything unless you are compensated for your injuries.